The-Best-Codes/mastra-customer-refund-agent/README.md

 ## About Mastra templates

-[Mastra templates](https://mastra.ai/templates) are ready-to-use projects that show what you can build.
-Use this repository as your starting point, then customize it for your app.
+[Mastra templates](https://mastra.ai/templates) are ready-to-use projects that show off what you can build — clone one, poke around, and make it yours.
+They live in the [Mastra monorepo](https://github.com/mastra-ai/mastra) and are automatically synced to standalone repositories for easier cloning.

 Want to contribute?
 See the [Mastra contributing guide](https://github.com/mastra-ai/mastra/blob/main/CONTRIBUTING.md).